Healthy Eating for ChildrenSkip to the navigation

 - Look at your portion sizes.
 Remember that younger children may eat smaller amounts than adults.
 Although paying attention to portion sizes is important (especially of less nutritious foods), it is up to your child to decide how much food he or she needs to eat at a meal to feel full.

-- Slowly cut down on soda pop and other high-sugar drinks.
+- Cut down on soda pop and other high-sugar drinks.
 Serve water to quench thirst.
 You can encourage your child to drink more water and fewer sugar-sweetened drinks by keeping cold water on hand in the refrigerator.

 - Consider meeting with a registered dietitian for help with meal and snack planning (nutritional counseling).